aurigma/GraphicsMill.Samples/README.md

 */A.LoadAndSave/A.15.PNGNeuQuant/*

 Demonstrates how to reduce 24-bit colors to 8-bit using NeuQuant algorithm and save the result to PNG.
 Comparing to classic color quantization algorithms, NeuQuant provides much better quality and preserves alpha channel, scarifying the performance.

+### A.16.
+Smart Image Optimization

+*/A.LoadAndSave/A.16.SmartImageOptimization/*

+Automatically selects a JPEG quality to get a file of a specified size.
+If it is not enough (or if you are saving to an alternative file format), the algorithm resizes the image until the output file meets the specified size limit.

 ## B. Filters and Transforms